Our Federally Qualified Health Center (FQHC)

 The SIU Center for Family Medicine is designated as a federally qualified health center or FQHC.
 As an FQHC, also referred to as a community health center, we have a governing board composed of patients and community members to help us serve the needs of the people of Springfield, Sangamon County and surrounding counties.
 In addition, the FQHC status enables us to offer special programs for low income and uninsured patients.

 Financial Assistance: Discounts are available for those who qualify.
-An on-site financial counselor will assist you in determining eligibility.
+An on-site financial counselor will assist you in determining eligibility and determine patient individual discount

-Medication Assistance: This is offered at a reduced rate for those who qualify for our 340B Federal Drug Pricing Program.
+Medication Assistance: This is offered to any patient whose primary care provider is in our clinic and the program offers medications through local participating pharmacies at a reduced rate for those who qualify for our 340B Federal Drug Pricing Program.

 Family Medicine and the Residency Program